dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

     Add more blocks similar to above for each PowerStore array if necessary.
     ### User Privileges
     The username specified in `secret.yaml` must be from the authentication providers of PowerStore.
-The user must have enough privileges to perform the actions.
+The user must have the correct privileges to perform the actions.
 The suggested user role are as follows:

     | User Role             |
     | --------------------- |